fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 26th May

+I have corrected two errors in the event generation code in CAN1602BUT and CANTOTEM which came from the CANmINnOUT code I used as a basis.
+I had not noticed them as I had not run these cases.

 ### 18th May

 Martin's repository CBUSmINnOUT has been renamed CANmINnOUT and I need to change any references here.